 - 1. Students can earn an additional credit if they present / publish research papers in International conferences / reputed Journals - 2.
 Students can complete Diploma / Certificate Courses for a minimum of 30 hrs (II to V Sem. only) from reputed centres and the same certificate shall be produced to earn a credit.
 They shall be guided by the Department if needed. - 3.
 Students can earn one credit, if they complete One Self Study Paper prescribed by the Department.
 The Departments shall offer two Self Study Papers. - 4.
-Students can earn one Credit, if they complete any one MOOC courses / Swayam prescribed by the Department.
+Students can earn one Credit, if they complete any one MOOC courses prescribed by the Department.
 Students shall earn a maximum of 2 Additional Credits by completing 2 online courses. - 5.
 Award Winners in Sports / Social Activities / Co curricular / Extra Curricular Activities at University / District / State / National / International levels can earn one Extra Credit by producing the Certificate. - 6.
 As per the direction of Ministry of Human Resource Development, Swachh Bharath Summer Internship Programme is introduced to the students as an optional paper.
 Students interested to join the internship programme are required to register and report the activities conducted during the internship period on the website https://sbsi.mygov.in.
-They shall gain 2 credits if they produce Swachh Bharath Internship Certificate provided by MHRD on completion of their internship.
+They shall gain 2 credits if they produce Swachh Bharath Internship Certificate provided by MHRD on completion of their internship. - 7.
+Extra Credit for NCC Cadets: NCC Cadets shall gain 22 extra credits as mandated by UGC and Bharathiar University apart from 2 credits to be added for Part V-Extension Activity during Semester VI.
+The regulations for the Extra credits shall be communicated to the Cadets through the NCC Officer of the College.